 Gates of the Mountains

 Here there is a boat tour through Upper Holter Lake through the Gates of the Mountains.
 It’s breathtaking and serene.
 To take this route, you will head north from Helena (the Gates tour is 17 miles north of Helena) and then make your way through Choteau.
 This is a more rural route, but beautiful.
 The red rock canyon outside of Helena is a must see.
 Go slow and enjoy the view.
 I have driven this road endless times and it never gets old.
+This is the best route if you are heading to the East Entrance of the park (closed 2020).

 This is a relaxing little lake town with old fashion goodies, great food and lake amenities.
 It’s the route I take the most often, but only because I have been to the Garden of Buddhas and Gates of the Mountains multiple times already.
 It’s a very pretty drive.
 The fall foliage in the late fall is like nothing you will ever see.